Quality & Patient Safety

 Clinical Best Practice

 We are particularly proud of our work with Delirium and the Mobility projects, which go hand in hand.
-The Literature demonstrates that getting patients –especially the sickest patients- moving as soon as possible, mitigates delirium.
+The literature demonstrates that getting patients –especially the sickest patients- moving as soon as possible, mitigates delirium.
 This is of paramount importance because delirium increases patient mortality, ICU and hospital lengths of stay, cognitive impairment and functional decline.
-We have established dedicated physiotherapists in the units 7 days a week, who work closely with our Mobility Champions (Elinor Kelly and Marlene Ash) and the critical care nursing staff to get patients moving as safely as possible, as early as possible.
+We have established dedicated physiotherapists in the units 7 days a week, who work closely with our Mobility Champions and the critical care nursing staff to get patients moving as safely as possible, as early as possible.

 We have grown our Pressure Injury Prevention (PIP) program through the enthusiasm of PIP Champions in each unit; we have established protocols for identification and treatment and liaise routinely with the Wound Injury Team.
-We have generated an audit tool and incorporated PIP and care into the daily nursing lexicon and kardex; work continues around physician education.
+We have generated an audit tool and incorporated PIP and care into the daily nursing lexicon and handover.
+We have developed a policy for wound documentation using digital photography which has dramatically improved our objective assessment and documentation of pressure injuries.
+Work continues around physician education and engagement, and facilitated in part by Dr. Jack Rasmussen, a Plastic Surgeon & Intensivist with a special interest in wound prevention and care.

 Team Processes and Decision-Making